abcnews/svelte-scrollyteller/README.md

       }
     ]

-When a new box comes into view the `on:marker` event will fire with the `data` of the incoming panel.
+When a new box comes into view the `onMarker` callback will fire with the `data` of the incoming panel.

 ```html
 <script lang="ts">